-If your aim is to save more this year, the good news is basic rate taxpayers can now earn up to £1,000 in savings interest tax-free each year – in any savings account, including current accounts.
+Keep in mind too that thanks to the introduction of the Personal Savings Allowance in 2016, basic rate taxpayers can earn up to £1,000 in savings interest tax-free each year – in any savings account, including current accounts.

-For higher rate taxpayers, meanwhile, the allowance is £500 a year.
+For higher rate taxpayers, the allowance is £500 a year.

 If you’re married, or are soon to get married, the marriage tax allowance is a way for couples to transfer a proportion of their tax-free personal allowances between them.